jeng1220/cuGemmProf/README.md

-# GEMM prof #
+# cuGEMM prof #
-A simple tool to profile performance of multiple combinations of GEMM
+A simple tool to profile performance of multiple combinations of GEMM of cuBLAS

 ## requirement ##
 * CUDA